-We were also interested in ‘Deepfake detection’ in humans.
-When synthetic media is used for malicious purposes the recipient is exposed to a forgery masquerading as something genuine.
-If people can detect when they are being exposed to such content they can prevent it from influencing their decision making.
-Unfortunately, when we explained the concept of a Deepfake to participants and informed them that they had just encountered one during the study, only a small fraction (X%) of those who were exposed to the Deepfake recognized it for what it was.
+Another interesting question is whether people can detect when they are being exposed to Deepfaked content.
+Unfortunately, this was rarely the case: when we explained the concept of a Deepfake to participants and informed them that they had just encountered one during the study, only a small fraction (X%) of those exposed to a Deepfake recognized it for what it was.
 The vast majority (X%) believed that what they had encountered was an authentic recording.
 Perhaps more worryingly, when we told participants in the genuine content group that the videos or audio were Deepfakes, many agreed (X%).
-It seems that in a world where Deepfakes exist, the mere suggestion that content is fake is enough to make certain people question the validity of what they see or hear [ref].
+This combination of poor false positive and false negative rates means that individuals are highly likely to make poorly informed decisions regarding the authenticity of the content (Sensitivity = XX, Specificty = XX, Youden's J = XX).
+It seems that in a world where Deepfakes exist, the mere suggestion that content is fake may be enough to make some question the validity of what they see or hear, even when that content is genuine [ref].

 Finally, we wanted to know if ‘Deepfake detection’ serves to protect the individual from its influence.
-If one recognizes that the information they are being exposed to has been intentionally manipulated in order to influence them, then the recipient should reject that content or at least attempt to minimize its control.
-Surprisingly, however, we found that this was not the case: those who detected that the video or audio clip was a Deepfake were just as likely to be manipulated into liking or disliking Chris as those who failed to do so (see Fig. X; stats here).
+If one recognizes that the information they are being exposed to has been intentionally manipulated in order to influence them, then the recipient may reject that content or at least attempt to minimize its control.
+Worrying, however, we found that this was not the case: those who detected that the video or audio clip was a Deepfake were just as likely to be manipulated into liking or disliking Chris as those who failed to do so (see Fig. X; stats here).

-Taken together, it seems that a single (brief) exposure to a Deepfake can alter how people think and feel about others; that it impacts them in a similar way to genuine content; that most people are unaware they are being exposed to a synthetic forgery; and that Deepfakes do not need to be undetectable or even perfectly convincing in order to hack the human mind.
+Taken together, it seems that a single (brief) exposure to a Deepfake can alter our perceptions of others; that it impacts them in a similar way to genuine content; that most people are unaware they are being exposed to a synthetic forgery; and that Deepfakes do not need to be undetectable or even perfectly convincing in order to hack the human mind.

 So far society has focused on legislation to regulate, and technological solutions to detect and filter out Deepfakes.
 This is not enough.
 We need to start studying the psychology of Deepfakes - and in particular - the capacity of this new technology to exploit our cognitive biases, vulnerabilities, and limitations for maladaptive ends.
 Future work should identify those properties of the individual, situation, and/or content that increase the chances of Deepfakes being believed and spread versus detected and rejected.
 Others could examine if these lies root themselves quickly and deeply in our minds, and linger on as insinuation or by association long after efforts to debunk them have ended (as is the case with more traditional forms of fake news; [ref]).
 If so, then approaches currently favored by tech companies, such as tagging Deepfaked videos with a warning, may be less effective than is now assumed [ref].
 Still others could examine if Deepfakes can be used to manipulate what we remember, either by trigger Mandela effects (i.e., false memories that never happened) or by altering memories of events that did [ref].
-If they can then it is not only the present and future that is up for change but also the past.
+If they can then it is not only the present and future that can be manipulated but also the past.